Skip to main content

 This understanding has driven a fundamental rethinking of treatment approaches.
 Just as hypertension and diabetes are treated with medications that address their underlying biological mechanisms, obesity can now be treated with pharmacotherapy that targets the hormonal and neurological pathways driving excessive weight gain.
 Peptide therapy represents the most significant advancement in this area.

 Peptide therapy for weight management primarily works through incretin-based mechanisms.
 Incretins are gut hormones released after eating that regulate blood sugar, appetite, and metabolism.
-The two key incretins - GLP-1 (glucagon-like peptide-1) and GIP (glucose-dependent insulinotropic polypeptide) - are the targets of the most effective weight management peptides available.
+The two key incretins - GLP-1 (glucagon-like peptide-1) and GIP (glucose-dependent insulinotropic polypeptide) - are the targets of the most-studied incretin-based molecules.

-GLP-1 receptor agonists like semaglutide reduce appetite by acting on satiety centers in the brain, slow gastric emptying to prolong fullness after meals, and improve insulin sensitivity.
-Dual GIP/GLP-1 agonists like tirzepatide amplify these effects by engaging both incretin pathways simultaneously, producing even greater weight loss in clinical trials.
-These peptides fundamentally shift the body's set point, making it possible to achieve and maintain weight loss that was previously unattainable for most patients.
+GLP-1 receptor agonists like semaglutide act on satiety centers in the brain, slow gastric emptying to prolong fullness after meals, and improve insulin sensitivity.
+Dual GIP/GLP-1 agonists like tirzepatide engage both incretin pathways simultaneously.
+The FDA-approved finished products built around these molecules have substantial clinical-trial programs documenting their effects on body weight and metabolic markers.

-The clinical evidence supporting peptide therapy for weight loss is among the strongest in all of medicine.
-The STEP trials for semaglutide and SURMOUNT trials for tirzepatide represent landmark studies that have fundamentally changed obesity treatment.
-These were large-scale, randomized, placebo-controlled trials published in the New England Journal of Medicine and other top-tier journals.
+The clinical-trial evidence for these molecules is among the strongest in metabolic medicine.
+The STEP trial program for semaglutide and the SURMOUNT trial program for tirzepatide are large-scale, randomized, placebo-controlled studies published in the New England Journal of Medicine and other top-tier journals.
+Importantly, these trials were conducted on the FDA-approved finished products, not on any compounded preparation.

 The GetPepWell Weight Management Approach